ghc-ios/ghc-ios-scripts/README.md

 * Drag Counter.a and Counter_stub.h to the project's sidebar.
 Make sure "Add to Targets:" has a check next to your app.

 * Click on your project at the top of the Xcode sidebar.
     * In the "Build Phases" tab, under "Link Binary with Libraries", click the + and choose libiconv.dylib
+    * In the "Build Settings" tab:
+         * Set "Architectures" to "Standard Architectures (armv7, armv7s)", as we don't support 64-bit yet
-    * In the "Build Settings" tab, set "Dead Code Stripping" to No, and add /usr/local/lib/arm-apple-darwin10-ghc-7.8.20140129/include/ to "Header Search Paths" (ensure this matches the date of the GHC-iOS binary you downloaded)
+         * Set "Dead Code Stripping" to No
+         * Add /usr/local/lib/arm-apple-darwin10-ghc-7.8.20140129/include/ to "Header Search Paths" (ensure this matches the date of the GHC-iOS binary you downloaded)

-* In your app's AppDelegate.m,
+* In your app's AppDelegate.m:
 ```
 #import "Counter_stub.h"
 ```
-* and add
+* and at the top of *application:didFinishLaunchingWithOptions:*, add:
 ```
     hs_init(NULL, NULL);
     startCounter(3);
 ```
-* to the top of application:didFinishLaunchingWithOptions: .

 * Run your app!
 You should see a growing triangle of 'o's.